 Fundamentals of behavioral finance: Recency bias

-Recency bias can lead clients to make short-term decisions that deviate from their financial plans.
+Recency bias can lead investors to put too much emphasis on recent events, potentially leading to short-term decisions that may negatively affect their long-term financial plans.

 What is recency bias?

-Recency bias is the tendency to place too much emphasis on experiences that are freshest in your memory—even if they’re not the most relevant or reliable.
+Recency bias is the tendency to place too much emphasis on experiences that are freshest in your memory—even if they are not the most relevant or reliable.
 Would you want to go for a long ocean swim after watching Jaws?
 Probably not, even though the actual risk of being attacked by a shark is infinitesimally small.

 In the investing world, recency bias can be hard to avoid.
 Clients display recency bias when they make decisions based on recent events, expecting that those events will continue into the future.
 It can lead them to make irrational decisions, such as following a hot investment trend or selling securities during a market downturn.